Geologic Map of Pennsylvania

 Map 1, Data: Responding to numerous requests from government agencies and the private sector, the bureau used GIS technology to prepare a digital version of the bedrock geology of the state that was based on the 1980 published map and source materials used for that map.
 It was beyond the scope of the project to include new mapping done since the 1980 map was compiled; however, limited updates and changes were made where they could be easily incorporated.

 Map 1 datasets consist of ArcView shapefiles: pagpoly (geologic units), padike (dikes), and pagarc (geologic contacts and faults).
 The datasets provide seamless bedrock geologic coverage for the state in a geographic coordinate system with an NAD 1927 datum.
 Included in the download are the datasets, metadata, referenced documentation, ArcMap styles, and style instructions.
-Free software that can be used to view the shapefiles can be obtained from the ESRI website: ArcGIS Explorer Desktop or AcGIS Explorer Online.
+Free software that can be used to view the shapefiles can be obtained from Esri at ArcGIS Explorer Desktop.

 Questions or recommendations regarding the GIS dataset may be directed to Thomas G. Whitfield, P.G., 717–702–2017, Bureau of Topographic and Geologic Survey.